International Core Academy of Sciences and Humanities: Fellowship and Nomination

 The International Core Academy of Sciences and Humanities follows a merit-based process for the election of Fellows.
 Nominations may be made by current Fellows or recommended by members of the Academic Committee, and require the support of existing Fellows.
 Candidates' academic records undergo a preliminary review, followed by evaluation from two Fellows who assess the quality and impact of the work.
 The Academic Committee then considers the overall scholarly contribution before the final decision is approved by the Board.

 Election to the Academy's Fellowship is regarded as an internationally recognized academic honor, reflecting distinction in research, education, or leadership across the sciences and humanities.
 The process is conducted under confidentiality to ensure impartiality, fairness, and integrity.

+In May 2026, Lero, the Research Ireland Research Centre for Software, reported that the Academy had more than 250 elected Fellows, including Nobel laureates, and a wider membership spanning more than 60 countries and regions.

 Operations

 The Academy operates as an independent non-profit organization.
 Its management and decision-making are guided by principles of academic autonomy and are not associated with private interests or political positions.
-Financial support is derived from multiple sources, including membership dues, grants from international charitable foundations, funding from academic collaborations, and contributions from professional associations.
+The Academy lists donations, grants, membership subscriptions, and program income among its sources of financial support.
+It states that its income and assets are used solely to further its institutional purposes.